LikeKod/LikeKod/README.md

 console.log(characters);
 '''
+3. Great evening!
+Today we repeat the dynamic update.
+I’m writing a little late, but of course I don’t forget about studying.
+Think about the difference between discipline and motivation😋
 <!--
 **LikeKod/LikeKod** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.